One 36V Battery or Three 12V Batteries? Pros and Cons

-Years ago, when an application required 36 volts, the best option was to connect three 12V batteries in a series.
-But now that 36V batteries have shown up on the market, you might be wondering if using just one battery might “float your boat” better.
-(Literally, for those who need them to power their trolling motors!)
+Years ago, if an application required 36 volts, you’d connect three 12V batteries in a series.
+But now, we have 36V batteries.
+So you might be wondering if using just one battery might “float your boat” better.
+(Literally, if you’re powering your trolling motor!)

 Here’s an example.
 Let’s say your trolling motor or other application requires 36 volts and 50AH.
 You can swap a single 36 volt 50AH battery for three 12V 50 amp hour batteries wired in series.
 But is that the right way to go?